 Since the company was founded in 2014, Aqua Comms has established a reputation for excellence in the field of subsea cabling.
 Aqua Comms DAC is an Irish Carriers’ Carrier which specialises in the building and operating of submarine cable systems.
 We offer a complete service that includes the planning, implementation and supply of fibre pairs, spectrum and capacity services to the global media, content and carrier markets.

-Aqua Comms is the owner and operator of America Europe Connect-1 (AEC-1) and CeltixConnect-1 and continues to build on its vision of efficient submarine infrastructure ownership with membership in the Havfrue consortium, and the development of CeltixConnect-2 and North Sea Connect, bridging the Northern Atlantic between North America and Northern Europe.
+Aqua Comms is the owner and operator of AEC-1 and CC-1 and continues to build on its vision of efficient submarine infrastructure ownership with membership in the Havfrue consortium, and the development of CC-2 and North Sea Connect, bridging the Northern Atlantic between North America and Northern Europe.
 All products are supported by industry-leading Service Level Agreements (SLAs) and we pride ourselves in our flexibility, security and reliability.
 We have a dedicated team who can adapt to your needs.
 Aqua Comms’ networks are the most-advanced subsea cable systems connecting Ireland, the U.K. and the U.S. to Europe.

 Aqua Comms began a few years ago with a private investor in a transatlantic cable initiative previously called Emerald Networks, while also acquiring Sea Fibre Networks, an Irish cable company.
-Sea Fibre Networks built an undersea cable in 2012, called CeltixConnect-1 that links Dublin to Holyhead in Wales.
+Sea Fibre Networks built an undersea cable in 2012, called CC-1 that links Dublin to Holyhead in Wales.
 It is the shortest, most secure crossing of the Irish Sea.
-This was during a period of high growth in the Irish economy, and the private investor, Aqua Ventures International, combined CeltixConnect-1 with a new transatlantic cable that was the result of the Emerald project, called America Europe Connect-1 (AEC-1).
+This was during a period of high growth in the Irish economy, and the private investor, Aqua Ventures International, combined CC-1 with a new transatlantic cable that was the result of the Emerald project, called AEC-1.

 Running from Shirley, Long Island, to Killala, Co.
 Mayo, in the far western reaches of Ireland, AEC-1 was designed to have the shortest passage through shallow water in the U.S. and then land in western Ireland with a very short run along the continental shelf before it goes into Killala.
 It has dual diverse backhauls to Dublin to reach the Irish Sea and dual diverse backhauls across the U.K. to London.